hatertron3000/bigcommerce-sitemap-generator/readme.md

 - Visible Products
 - All Categories
 - All Brands
-- All Web Pages
+- Web Pages Visible in the Menu
-- All Blog Posts
+- Published Blog Posts

 The app creates multiple XML sitemaps, a sitemap index, then uploads them your store via WebDAV where Google can access the sitemap index.